For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Nonetheless, it does boast a large cooling reservoir, comes with a digital timer, and is designed for post-surgery use so if you’re seeking out an after-surgery cold therapy system, this is right up your alley.

-Unlike some others on our list, this ice therapy machine offers up to 5 hours of water circulation for extended relief.
+Unlike some others on our list, this ice therapy machine offers up to 6 hours of water circulation for extended relief and has a clear container so you can see when the unit needs refilling.

 You can also opt for continuous use to keep the machine going for the maximum time.
 It also has a high and low setting.

-The machine remains quiet while the 52-inch hose –attached to a motorized pump- circulates water to the pad, offering you relief and comfort.
+The machine remains quiet while the 60-inch hose –attached to a motorized pump- circulates water to the pad, offering you relief and comfort.

-The most popular complaints about this product related to the small size of the pad and some users had issues when their pump stopped working.
+The most popular complaints about this product related to a handful of users having issues when their pump stopped working after a short time.

 Despite these issues, if you suffer from chronic pain, inflammation, diabetes, or joint pain this machine is worth a try.

-Plus, it can be used on various areas of the body.
+Plus, it can be used on various areas of the body and comes with a 30-day warranty should any defects arise within that time.

-The Aircast Cryo Cuff cold therapy machine uses a non-motorized system to provide cold, focal compression to the knee.
+The Aircast Cryo Cuff cold therapy machine uses a non-motorized system to provide cold, focal compression to the knee (different pads are available for other areas).

 The pad offers a universal fit so the device can be worn both on the left and right leg.